quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 # Computation of Probe Timeout Period

-On sending an update to the peer's `max_ack_delay`, an endpoint can use this new value in later computations of its Probe Timeout (PTO) period; see Section 5.2.1 of {{QUIC-RECOVERY}}.
+On sending an update to the peer's `max_ack_delay`, an endpoint can use this new value in later computations of its Probe Timeout (PTO) period; see {{Section 5.2.1 of QUIC-RECOVERY}}.
 The endpoint MUST however wait until the ACK_FREQUENCY frame that carries this new value is acknowledged by the peer.

 Until the frame is acknowledged, the endpoint MUST use the greater of the